-Until fairly recently, grivets were generally categorized with and were often referred to as vervets.
-“Vervet” referred to all members of the genus Chlorocebus, including grivets, green monkeys, tantalus monkeys, malbroucks, and vervets themselves.
+Until fairly recently, all members of the genus Chlorocebus, including grivets, green monkeys, tantalus monkeys, malbroucks, and vervets themselves, were referred to as “vervets.”
 There is still a great deal of overlap in data and resulting confusion.
-The species within the Chlorocebus genus are quite similar yet have some distinguishing characteristics, especially as relates to their geographic ranges, food sources, threats, and life spans.
-As of this writing, six Chlorocebus species are recognized.
+The species within the Chlorocebus genus are quite similar in appearance yet have some distinguishing characteristics, especially as relates to their geographic ranges, food sources, threats, and lifespans.

 Size, Weight, and Lifespan

 The average weight of an adult grivet is about 11 pounds (5 kg) with males being visibly heavier at 7–17 pounds (3.1–6.4 kg) than females who range between 3–5 pounds(1.5–4.9 kg).
 Grivets are medium-sized monkeys with a head-to-body length of 16–23 inches (42–60 cm) for males and 12–19 inches (30–50 cm) for females.
 Their tails are longer than their bodies, measuring 18–22 inches (46–66 cm).

 These monkeys are long-lived, with one individual living for 32 years in captivity.
 In the wild, they live up to 17 years.
 Some studies have revealed that, as grivet monkeys become old, they develop conditions like Alzheimer’s in humans.